snipesmarter/smart-sniper/README.md

 delay is now: 0
 droptime: 1620408382
 ```
-Now you are set to autosnipe with your giftcard
+Now you are set to autosnipe with your giftcard.

-## How to get your bearer token?
+## How to get a bearer token

+### Manually
-To get your bearer token
+To get your bearer token manually:
  - Sign in to your Minecraft account at minecraft.net
  - open the chrome / firefox dev tools (ctrl + shift + i) or right click and click inspect
  - Go to the "console" tab